-In line with International Medical Corps’ global approach, we work in partnership with relevant ministries of national governments and the World Health Organization to develop country-specific mental health programming based on an assessment of existing health systems and strategies.
+In line with International Medical Corps’ global approach, we work in partnership with relevant ministries of national governments, as well as the World Health Organization, to develop country-specific mental health programming based on an assessment of existing health systems and strategies.

 International Medical Corps understands that integration is most successful when mental health is incorporated into health policy and legislative initiatives that are backed by adequate resources.